Derived deformation theory of algebraic structures: The tangent Lie algebra of homotopy automorphims

 as follows.
-We associate to $f$ its equivalent acyclic fibration $Rf$, and use it to get a new $P_{\infty}$-algebra structure on $X$.
-We let $End_{Rf}$ be the (dg-)Prop associated to the morphism $R_f$.
-Indeed for any acyclic fibration $g: X\to Y$, we have the coreflexive equalizer where the maps are given by either postcomposition or precomposition by $g$.
-Note that $End_{g}$ has a natural Prop structures and two canonical Prop maps $g_*, g^*$ to $End_X$ and $End_Y$.
-Now taking $g=Rf:X\to X$, we have a lifting
+We associate to $f$ its equivalent acyclic fibration $Rf$.
+Let $End_{Rf}$ be the dg prop associated to the morphism $Rf$.
+It is defined by the coreflexive equalizer where the maps are given by either postcomposition or precomposition by $Rf$.
+Note that $End_{Rf}$ has a natural prop structure and two canonical prop maps $Rf_*, Rf^*$ to $End_X$ and $End_Y$.
+We get a lifting

 since, by \cite[Lemma 7.2]{Frep}, the right vertical morphism is an acyclic fibration in the model category of dg properads, and $P_{\infty}$ is cofibrant.
-Moreover, given two homotopy automorphisms $f$ and $g$, the lifts obtained by $R(g\circ f)_*\psi$ and $Rg_*(Rf_*\psi)$ are homotopy equivalent by contractibility of the space of lifts in the commutative square above.
-Note that for any cdga $A$, the category $Mod_A$ is a cofibrantly generated symmetric monoidal model category satisfying the limit monoid axioms \cite[Section 6.6]{Frep}, so that such lifting properties still holds for $A$-linear $P_{\infty}$-structures in $Mod_A^{cof}$.
-Moreover, the naturality with respect to functors $(-)\otimes_AB$ induced by morphisms of cdgas $A\rightarrow B$ holds up to coherent homotopies again by contractibility of the space of lifts against an acyclic fibration.
-This yields us a (left) action of $G$ on $P_{\infty}\{X\}$. \end{proof} With this $\infty$-action we start the proof of Proposition~\ref{P:BorelvsRezknerve}. \begin{proof}[Proof of Propoposition~\ref{P:BorelvsRezknerve}] First we construct the commutative diagram